 MJ and Mimi are our pride and joy.
 Yes, they may have come from disfunction in the beginning, but one thing I will not do is discuss that disfunction on a public platform.
 For what?
 My children will one day see this interview and come to us with questions.
 I’d rather them hear of our sins from us.
-Not from a television screen and they're left wondering why they had to learn of their own parents through the media.
+Not from a television screen while we’re in front of an interviewer.

 While Bashir’s questions were fair, now I feel like I have to put a wall up.
 Some things may be off limits with Michael, but with me, Bashir’s definitely got his limits.

 I walked in behind the twins after they had ran up to their father and sat back down in my seat.

 One thing I enjoy the most is when my children run up to me with joy.
 However, whenever they do that with Michael, it fills my heart with so much love.
 They love their daddy so much.
 Michael will always love them more.
 Just seeing him hold, kiss, and caress his children just lets me know that although our relationship didn’t last, I was still able to give him the best thing a father could ask for.
 A family.

 “So, who do we have with us?”
 Bashir asked simply for the cameras.